Composite values of shifted exponentials: Introduction

+Hypothesis~\ref{hyp} is put into use in only one part of the proof.
+The idea is roughly as follows.
+For $p$ a prime, let $\ell(p)$ denote the least positive integer $l$ such that $a^l \equiv b \pmod{p}$ (if such an integer $l$ exists).
+In the course of the proof, we need upper bounds for the number of primes $p\leq y$ that satisfy $p\equiv 1\pmod m$ and $\ell(p)\equiv r\pmod m$, for $y$ just a bit larger than $m$ (say $y\approx m^{1+\epsilon}$ or $y \approx m\exp((\log m)^{1/2})$).
 This condition can be naturally interpreted in terms of splitting of primes in certain Kummer-type extensions, and the Chebotarev density theorem tells us that such $p$ are roughly\footnote{One does not necessarily have exact equidistribution (in sense of the natural density) even for $m$ fixed.
 This technical detail is discussed in more detail later on.} equidistributed among the different values of $r$, at least for $y$ large in terms of $m$.
-The small values of $y$ are more difficult.
+The small values of $y$ (compared to $m$) are more difficult.
 However, as we only need upper bounds rather than actual equidistribution, we can afford to weaken the $\ell(p)\equiv r\pmod m$ condition to $\ell(p)\equiv r\pmod{m'}$ for $m'\mid m$ being a relatively small divisor of the modulus.
-Now, Conjecture \ref{hyp}, together with a bit of Galois theory, implies that the primes $p\leq y$ with $p\equiv 1\pmod m$ and $\ell(p) \pmod{m'}$ are not clustered into a too small a set of residues, which is what we need in the proof.
+Now, Hypothesis~\ref{hyp} essentially states that the values $\ell(p) \pmod{m'}$ for the primes $p\leq y$ with $p\equiv 1\pmod m$ are not clustered into a too small a set of residues, which is what we need in the proof.